 “In the old days, when you’d change oil on a tractor, it usually got pitched out on the driveway to keep the dust down on the gravel,” he says.
 “What was common practice 40-50 years ago would make you cringe today.
 So I wasn’t sure what we’d find when we got a phase one environmental inspection done.
 But they didn’t find anything, and neither did the buyer’s phase two inspection.

 “There were also buried fuels tanks in our yard for years, well before we owned it.
 But it turned out that everything was cleaned up correctly when they took the tanks out.
-Protecting your dealership’s environment is critical to only the Earth but also your pocket book when it’s time for resale.”
+Protecting your dealership’s environment is critical to not only the Earth but also your pocket book when it’s time for resale.”